BergLab/CompNeuroCourse/_build/html/_sources/intro.md

 ### Preparation

 If you have never coded or used python before (or it's been a while), we strongly recommend that you take this introduction course to python.
-It covers all the coding requirements you need for the course: https://www.kaggle.com/learn/python
+It covers all the coding requirements you need for the course: [Kaggle's introduction course to Python](https://www.kaggle.com/learn/python)

 It's made of 7 lessons covering all you need to know about python to complete our course.
 Each lesson consist of a **tutorial** and some simple **exercises**.
 The exercises are hosted online as notebooks so you can do them without installing anything on your computer.